marcusoftnet/marcusoftnet.github.io/_posts/2009-02-13-sprint-planner-helper-session-9.md

 TDD:ed (hey, that looks funky) a way to inject a repository into the Controller.
 It caused me to move things around a bit in the solution.
 But for the better.
 I learned that test-projects should only contain tests.
-TestData Repositories for examples are better placed in the Repositories-assembly.
+Test Data Repositories for examples are better placed in the Repositories-assembly.

 I am really going back and forth – but at least I know what I am doing.